-Until April 1, 2019, the REIT engaged the Manager to perform certain services as outlined under the Management Agreement.
+Until April 1, 2019, the REIT engaged an external manager, Labec Realty Advisors Inc. (the "Manager") to perform certain services as outlined under the management agreement (the "Management Agreement").
 The Manager is controlled by the President and Chief Executive Officer of the REIT, James W. Beckerleg, and the Executive Vice President, Chief Financial Officer and Secretary of the REIT, Gordon G. Lawlor.

 On April 1, 2019 the REIT internalized its asset management function in accordance with the terms of the Management Agreement.
 The internalization resulted in the elimination of the asset management and acquisition fees payable to the Manager.
-The REIT's executive officers, James W. Beckerleg and Gordon G. Lawlor, are employed directly by the REIT since April 1,2019.
+The REIT's executive officers, James W. Beckerleg and Gordon G. Lawlor, are employed directly by the REIT since April 1, 2019.
 In accordance with the terms of the Management Agreement, the Manager was entitled to a termination payment equal to one time the management fees and expenses paid to it in the most recent fiscal year prior to the internalization in the approximate amount of \$2,300.